devleaks/cockpitdecks-docs/docs/Cockpit.md

 XPLive: AAA0000000000000000000A0000
 ```

+> [!WARNING] Serial Numbers
+> We experimentally noticed that serial numbers as displayed on the device and as reported by some software package do not always correspond.
+This also depends on the operating system.
+As a practical illustration, for HID devices, the request for its serial number throught HID specific protocol calls returns a value WA1234MHK0G, while the core operating system raw USB device probe returns A00WA1234MHK0G.
+Some device do not respond to serial number requests and in this case, an arbitrary software dependent value is returned, and not guaranteed to be unique(!).
+> As a consequence, Cockpitdecks maintains a list of valid serial numbers for a given device.

 # Resources

 Resources are fonts, icons, other images, wallpapers, documentation, and texts used and related to that aircraft.
 All these elements are organized into the `resources` folder.